 Yes – absolutely.
-Our initial consultation with you is free, after which we will ddicuss the cost of futher legal services.
+Our initial consultation with you is free, after which we will discuss the cost of further legal services.

 We practice in all of the counties of West Central Missouri, with a particular emphasis in Henry County, Cass County, Johnson County, Pettis County, Benton County, St. Clair County, Bates County, Laclede County and the communities of Clinton, Lebanon, Windsor, Warrensburg, Harrisonville, Garden City, Urich, Adrian, Butler, Appleton City, Montrose, Lowry City, Osceola, Warsaw, Lincoln, and Cole Camp, MO.